Julie Tanner MA, Cert Ed, Registered MBACP

 Training, qualifications & experience

-I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP).
+I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) and I am fully insured.

-I am also qualified to practise Acceptance and Commitment Therapy or ACT, a strikingly effective type of therapy described as being "amongst the most significant new approaches to behaviour change of the past three decades."
-(Dr David H Barlow, world leader on anxiety disorders).
-I am excited to be taking ACT out of its currently predominant clinical setting, delivered by clinical psychologists within the NHS and operating privately, and making it accessible to a broader, general counselling client audience within Staffordshire.
+I am also qualified as an Acceptance and Commitment Therapy or ACT therapist.
+This is a relatively recent and strikingly effective type of therapy described as being "amongst the most significant new approaches to behaviour change of the past three decades." - and builds on the principles of Cognitive Behavioural Therapy (CBT)

 Areas of counselling I deal with